rakotak/fbblock/README.md

 4. Click on 'Load unpacked'.
 5. Select FbBlock directory.

-This extension is fairly simplified and inefficient, does not prevent the resources from loading - it just hides them.
-I am using it because I do not want to install and adblocker extension.
+This extension is fairly simplified and inefficient, it does not prevent the resources from loading - it just hides them.
+I am using it because I do not want to install any adblocker extension.
 Use at your own risk.